 Search and Hit Enter

-Gluten free Caprese toastie with FODMAP friendly toasted pine nut pesto
+Gluten free Caprese toastie with low FODMAP pesto

 So I’ve been making toasties on Instagram recently like I myself discovered the toastie (I can confirm, I did not).
 What I did discover, though, is that toasties are a seasonally appropriate way to consume your favourite summer salads whilst in the depth of winter.
-There’s something about winter that requires more carbs, and why not throw all hopes of a summer bod out the window by adding copious amounts of cheese, too?
-Am I selling the Caprese toastie?
+Enter: the gluten free caprese toastie.

 Obviously, a caveat to this idea is that your favourite salad should potentially contain a heavy cheese (not strictly necessary, but relevant to me so I’ll carry on).
 Thus far, I have had success with a haloumi, fennel and cucumber variety, as well as with, obviously, the humble caprese toastie.
 Except not humble at all, because cheesy and carby and delicious.